JudyXiaodanZhu/TutorWeb/proposal/Project Proposal.md

 ![Alt](sketches/Index.png)

+This is the front page when the user opens the website.

 ### Sign up

 ![Alt](sketches/Sign up.png)

+When the user clicks on "sign up" button on the "start-up" page, the pop-up appears.
+Users can choose to be student, tutor or admin.
+Then they enter their username and password.

 ### Upon logged in as student

 ![Alt](sketches/Logged in student.png)

+The main page when a student user logins on displays the courses they subscribed on the left panel, other students who are online or offline on the right panel.
+In the middle, they can post a question about a certain subject under that subject's forum.
+When they click "post", the message will be posted to the respective subject page.

+Students can search for tutor name/ course code/

 ### Upon logged in as tutor

 ![Alt](sketches/Logged in tutor.png)

+Similar to the student main page, tutors can post their profile under the subject page.

 ### Upon logged in as admin

 ![Alt](sketches/Logged in admin.png)

+The admin has a different main page.
+They can see a list of all courses on the left and click on it to edit/delete all posts under that course page.
+They can also edit/delete user profile on the right.

 ### Search

 ![Alt](sketches/Search.png)

+When any user search for a course code and a related course is found, they can add that course to the "forum" which is the left panel that shows up on the users' main page.
+Also, a list of tutors for this course is listed beow.

 ### Profile

 ![Alt](sketches/Profile.png)

+When the users click on the name of the tutor/student, their profile appears.
+Students can choose of follow that tutor/student.

 ### Edit profile

 ![Alt](sketches/Edit profile.png)

+This is the editing panel where users update information about their profile.

 ### Course forum

 ![Alt](sketches/Course.png)

+The forum is accessed by clicking on the course on the left panel.
+All threads posted by students and tutors show up.

 ### Private chat

 ![Alt](sketches/Chat.png)

+The view to chat with other users.